account4monazite/account4monazite/README.md

-- 👋 Hi, I’m Spooder
+- 👋 Hi, I’m Shriya
+- ✨ I have an exerience in Web & graphic design (specifically Canva)
-- 🌱 I’m currently learning Python
+- 🌱 Languages: C,python & counting
-- 📫 How to reach me: DM on reddit @immaghostbitch
+- 📫 How to reach me: Let's Connect on Linkedin : https://www.linkedin.com/in/shriya-rane-27236030b/
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I can finally do a pike!